Tubberclare

 Tubberclair is also the name of the surrounding parish, which includes the villages of Glasson and Ballykeeran.
-It borders Lough Ree on the Westmeath side and is reputed to be the geographical centre of Ireland with a monument depicting this in the centre of the parish.
+It borders Lough Ree on the Westmeath side.

 Name

 The exact meaning of Tobar Chláir in Irish is uncertain.
 While the first element refers to a well, the second element clár may refer to a board.
 Alternatively, it could mean the well of the plain, as Tubberclare is a largely flat, fertile plain.

 Amenities

 It is home to a primary school, community centre, heritage centre, shops, pubs, restaurants and many small businesses including marinas.
 It is also home to Tubberclair Gaelic football club which has provided several inter-county players over the years.
 It is also home to the Glasson Golf Hotel and Country Club, with a course designed by Christy O'Connor Jnr that borders Lough Ree.
-The centre of Ireland is believed to be the Pinnacle, in Rath, a region of Tubberclair.